Approaching Globally Optimal Energy Efficiency in Interference Networks via Machine Learning: Application of Reparametrization Trick to Non-Convex Optimization Objectives

 where $A=10$ and $n$ is the number of dimensions. $f(\mathbf{x})$ is non-convex with many local minima and its global minimum is $f(0, 0, \dots, 0) = 0$.
 We assume $n=10$ and use the proposed method \eqref{eq:objective2} and conventional gradient descent to minimize \eqref{eq:rastrigin}. $\kappa$ is initialized as 0 and penalty terms \eqref{eq:penalty1} and \eqref{eq:penalty2} are omitted because the function is defined for all real numbers.
 The results are shown in Figure~\ref{fig:ackley}, while the conventional gradient descent gets stuck in a poor local minimum, the proposed method converges to the global optimum successfully.
 This result demonstrates the ability of the proposed method to find the global optimum of a simple non-convex objective function. \end{example*}

 In principle, we can apply \eqref{eq:objective2} to the power control problem \eqref{eq:problem} to obtain the globally optimal transmit powers $\mathbf{p}$.
 However, its high computation effort makes it difficult to be applied in real time (this fact can be recognized by looking at the number of required iterations in Figure~\ref{fig:ackley}).
-Therefore, we do not optimize $\mathbf{a}$ and $\mathbf{b}$ directly.
-Instead, we propose to compute the parameters with neural networks and train the neural networks with massive data.
-If the training data is general enough, the trained neural network can return a good output given a new input that is not part of the training data.
-Since the computation of the output given the input in the neural network (the forward propagation) is simple and fast, we can expect an efficient solution that can be applied in real time.
+Therefore, we do not optimize $\mathbf{a}$ and $\mathbf{b}$ for each channel realization directly.
+Instead, we propose to compute the parameters with an \gls{nn} and train the \gls{nn} with massive data.
+A new \gls{nn} architecture \emph{\InterferenceNet} is introduced to encode the domain knowledge of interference channels in the \gls{nn} design and to realize the permutation-equivariance, as will be discussed in Section~\ref{sec:nic}.